-The Welsh government Children and Communities Grant programmes seek to address the support needs of the most vulnerable children and adults in our communities through a range of early intervention, prevention, and support mechanisms.
-It looks to mitigate or remove disadvantage to vulnerable people to enable them to have the same life chances as others and therefore to contribute to a more equal Wales.
+The Welsh Government Children and Communities Grant (CCG) seeks to address the needs of the most vulnerable children, young people and adults in our society through a range of early intervention, prevention and support mechanisms.
+The programmes within this grant aim to mitigate or remove disadvantage to vulnerable people to enable them to have the same life chances as others and contribute to a more equal Wales.

 • Families First